Billie Lou Watt

 Billie Lou Watt (June 20, 1924 – September 7, 2001) was an American actress.
 She was best known as the original English dub voice of the title characters of the 1960s anime series Astro Boy and Kimba the White Lion, the character Elsie the Cow for Borden Cheese's television commercials, and a live-action turn playing Ellie Harper Bergman on the soap opera Search for Tomorrow.

 Early life

 Watt was born on June 20, 1924, in St. Louis, Missouri, the daughter of Mr. and Mrs. E. J. Watt.
 She attended Midland and Howe Heights schools and Ritenour High School and received dramatic training at St. Louis School of the Theater.
 She was also active with a local amateur theatrical group.
-Her career on the stage began at the age of 12 in the role of Becky in a local play based on the book The Adventures of Tom Sawyer.
 Her education continued at Northwestern University.